TrueNASTrueNAS Nightly Development Documentation

 2. Create the SMB share and dataset.
 You can create a basic SMB share, or for more specific share types or feature requirements, use the Advanced Options instructions before saving the share.

-You can create the dataset and share on the Add Dataset screen or create the share and dataset on the Add SMB Share screen.
-The procedure in this article provides the instructions to add the dataset while adding the share.
+TrueNAS allows creating the dataset and share at the same time from either the Add Dataset screen or the Add SMB share screen.
+Use either option to create a basic SMB share, but when customizing share presets use the Add SMB screen to create the share and dataset.
+The procedure in this article provides the instructions to add the dataset while adding the share using the Add SMB screen.

 3. Modify the share permissions.
 After adding or modifying the user account for the share, edit the dataset permissions.